perXautomatik/Post-Tweaks/README.md

 ## Disclaimer
 Please, do not use Post Tweaks if you do not know what it does.
 The author takes no responsibility for any loss or damage of any kind.<br />
-Also note that this project is not finished yet so except bug.
+Also note that this project is not finished yet so expect bugs.

 ## Prerequisites
 - Windows 10